 “Good, Good.
 I like him (Rashford).
 Physically, I think he’ll do very well in La Liga.
 He’s very fast and the pace of the leagues is very different.
 He’s coming off always playing there (Premier League), he’s used to it.
 Here (La Liga), I think he’ll notice that the pace is a little bit inferior to the Premier League, so I think he can do a lot of good work.”

-Hansi Flick's side were keen on attacking reinforcement and tried to sign Nico Williams and Luis Diaz unsuccessfully before moving on to Rashford.
+Hansi Flick's side were keen on attacking reinforcement and reportedly tried to sign Nico Williams and Luis Diaz before moving on to Rashford.
 The 27-year-old provides a tactical versatility to Flick as he is capable of playing across the frontline and has already played at the highest levels.

 Manchester United include penalty clause in deal as Marcus Rashford closes in on Barcelona switch: Reports

-Manchester United did the same thing with Jadon Sancho during his loan spell at Chelsea in the 2024-25 season, and the Blues paid around £5 million after deciding against signing him.
-Marcus Rashford's deal includes an option to buy him for around £30 million, and he will be keen to prove his worth in Spain.
+Manchester United reportedly did the same with Jadon Sancho during his loan spell at Chelsea in the 2024-25 season, with the Blues paying around £5 million (€5.7m) after deciding against signing him.
+Marcus Rashford's deal reportedly includes an option to buy him for around £30 million (€34.62m).